7-Template Dental WordPress Build, Figma-to-Elementor — 170 Hours, 30 Days

 How We Did It

 1. Seven templates, seven isolated instances — one coordinated build.
 Each template occupied its own WordPress installation on the agency’s FastPanel server: separate WordPress admin, separate Gravity Forms licence instance, separate Elementor environment.
-Isolated instances were chosen over a shared multi-site network, because cross-template configuration drift in a single Elementor environment would have multiplied per-template verification overhead across seven distinct builds.
-Templates 1–4 were built first (issue #60 in Redmine), with Templates 5, 6, and 7 added six days into the project via a follow-on estimation task (#68).
+We chose isolated instances over a shared multi-site network, because cross-template configuration drift in a single Elementor environment would have multiplied per-template verification overhead across seven distinct builds.
+We built Templates 1–4 first, then added Templates 5, 6, and 7 six days into the project via a follow-on estimation task.
 Nikita Tumasevic handled the build across all seven templates; Pavel Sazhin coordinated QA iterations and Timur Arbaev ran template review on Templates 1, 3, and 6 plus the second-batch estimation.

 2. Per-template estimation tied to design complexity.
 Before a single line of Elementor was written, Nikita reviewed all seven designs and produced component-by-component estimates: Template 2 at 32 hours (homepage 17h + services 5h + contact 6h + header/footer 5h), Template 3 at 25 hours (two complex sliders, a show/hide text block, 2 hours for responsive), Template 1 at 28 hours (homepage 16h + service page 3h + contact 3h + header/footer 6h), Template 4 at 20 hours (complex main-screen layout with rounded-section nesting).
 Templates 5, 6, and 7 came in at 20h, 22h, and 23h respectively once the HOMEPAGE-DESIGNS Figma was available and accessible.
 All seven estimates were confirmed before build began — no hours were re-negotiated mid-template.

 3. Figma access coordination, then build.
-Two of the six Figma designs were initially restricted — the agency designer had not opened export permissions, meaning the team could view but not download assets.
-The access issue was resolved within a working day: the agency PM contacted the designer, export access was opened, and the build for those templates proceeded normally.
-One template (Template 4) was supplied in Adobe XD rather than Figma; the team built from the XD view with placeholder imagery where Adobe-stock assets were locked behind XD’s licence (stock images in XD designs are not downloadable by default — the team substituted placeholder images as instructed, with real images to follow at client-customisation time).
+Two of the six Figma designs started restricted — the agency designer had not opened export permissions, so the team could view but not download assets.
+The access issue cleared within a working day: the agency PM contacted the designer, export access opened, and the build for those templates proceeded normally.
+One template (Template 4) came in Adobe XD rather than Figma, and the team built from the XD view with placeholder imagery where Adobe-stock assets were locked behind XD’s licence (stock images in XD designs are not downloadable by default — the team substituted placeholder images as instructed, with real images to follow at client-customisation time).

 4. QA loops per template before agency sign-off.
 Each template followed the same handoff pattern: build → internal QA (Nikita reviewing own work) → review notification to Anton Hersun → Anton’s inspection with specific feedback where needed (e.g. Template 2: logo text position in header needed adjustment; Template 4: a rounded-section layout anomaly required a container nesting correction) → revision → sign-off.
 Per-template review notes were shared via Google Docs links, one document per template, giving the agency a structured sign-off artefact for the catalogue addition.
 Templates 1, 2, 3, 4 reached “Resolved” status between 18 and 21 December; Templates 5, 6, 7 followed between 23 and 27 December — all before the Christmas close.

-Seven templates across 30 days, each moving through the same gate: estimate locked to design complexity, build, «Проверено, на отправку» internal sign-off, then the Google Docs review document shared with the agency for catalogue addition.
+Seven templates across 30 days, each moving through the same gate: estimate locked to design complexity, build, an internal ‘ready to send’ sign-off, then the Google Docs review document shared with the agency for catalogue addition.
 The per-template gate is what kept seven parallel builds from collapsing into one unresolvable review queue at the end.

 Operational Integrity at handoff

-Per-template review caught layout-integrity issues across three of the seven instances before the agency saw any of them — a footer text element that had drifted left in Template 2, a rounded-section container that wasn’t fully nested in Template 4, and a half-width button hover area in Template 5 — each fixed and confirmed against the Figma before the per-template Google Docs sign-off was shared.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Per-template review caught layout-integrity issues across three of the seven instances before the agency saw any of them — a footer text element that had drifted left in Template 2, a rounded-section container that wasn’t fully nested in Template 4, and a half-width button hover area in Template 5 — each fixed against the Figma before the per-template Google Docs sign-off.
+Pre-handoff QA ran through Site Checkerhow we run QA covers the categories and the zero-fail bar each template had to clear.
+After handoff, the agency reviewed each template on its own tools, logging findings into the shared backlog until every one was signed off for the catalogue.

 Results